maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 <!-- TOC --><a name="list-command"></a>
 ### `LIST` [*lineno*|*lineno*-*lineno*|*lineno*,*lineno*]

 `LIST` prints the program source to the console.
 It can be used with no arguments to print the entire program, with a single line number to print from that line to the end, or with two numbers to print only the lines between (and including) those two.
-RetroBASIC supports both dash-separated (MS style), `LIST 10-20`, and comma-separated (Atari etc.) ranges, `LIST 10,20`.
+RetroBASIC supports both dash-separated range definitions (MS style), `LIST 10-20`, and comma-separated (Atari etc.), `LIST 10,20`.

 The `LIST` does not preserve the original formatting of the file as it was read in or `LOAD`ed, it will reformat it to a cannonical format.
 This includes things like all keywords being forced to uppercase, adding or removing spaces in various places, and so forth.